kkumer/gepard/docs/source/install.rst

 .. code-block:: bash

    pip install ipykernel
-   ipykernel install --user --name myenv
+   ipython kernel install --user --name=myenv

 Then in the system Jupyter, you will have a new python kernel